Sannya-Wasim/Sannya-Wasim/README.md

 <h1 align="center">Hi 👋, I'm Sannya Wasim</h1>
 <h3 align="center">A passionate frontend developer from Pakistan</h3>

+# My Bio
+<p>Hey there!
+It's Sannya here.
+I am pursuing Bachelors in Software Engineering.

+But I am a Tech Enthusiast and Inquisitive fellow exploring the world of web.

+I have experience working with HTML, CSS, JavaScript, React, MongoDB, PHP and Python.

+Currently, I am seeking an internship as a Front-end Developer where I can continue to develop my skills, work on exciting projects, and learn from experienced professionals in the field.
+I am eager to contribute my talents to a dynamic and innovative company, and I am confident that I would be a valuable asset to any team."</p>

 - 🔭 I’m currently working on **Node JS**

 - 🌱 I’m currently learning **MERN Stack Development.**